AlicenJoyHenning/DamageSimulator/README.md

 <br>

 We acknowledge that this understanding of damage is limited and hope to gain more experimentally verified studies characterizing damage in scRNA-seq.
-Until then, as the first damage simulator of its kind, we propose ```damagesimulator``` as a valuable starting point for further damage investigations.
+But, as the first damage simulator of its kind, we propose ```damagesimulator``` as a valuable starting point for further damage investigations.

 <br>